Proposal Preparation Guidelines

 USF faculty, students and staff are proactive in the search for new knowledge and consistently demonstrate their concern about the world in which we live.
 With the support of private and public agencies, they contribute to our knowledge about the world and apply their findings and skills to solving many of the problems facing contemporary society.
 Many contributions evolve from basic research; others, from practical applications of new knowledge.
 Other projects make specialized training available to public officials, organizations working for social betterment, religious and educational institutions, and business and manufacturing organizations.
 Through sponsored and non-sponsored activities, USF faculty, students and staff make significant contributions to instructional programs.

 The dedication of USF researchers, students and staff has contributed to the phenomenal growth in research that USF experienced over the past 30 years.
-In FY1986, the university received only $22.3 million in external funding for research projects.
+In FY1986, the university had only $22.3 million in external funding for research projects.
 By the end of FY1995, research awards had reached over $100 million.
-In FY2014, USF generated over $428 million in sponsored research.
+In FY2017, USF received over $475 million in contracts and grants and had over $505 million in total research expenditures.
 The Chronicle of Higher Education's Almanac of Higher Education ranked USF as the nation's fifth growing research university from 2000-2010.

-The University of South Florida is one of only 40 public research universities nationwide with very high research activity (RU/VH) that is designated as "community engaged" by the Carnegie Foundation for the Advancement of Teaching.
-According to the National Science Foundation, USF ranks 45th in the nation for total research expenditures among all U.S. universities, public or private, and 28th in total research expenditures for public universities (2015).
+The University of South Florida is one of only 49 public research universities nationwide classified as both a Doctoral University with "Highest Research Activity" and as a "Community Engaged" institution by the Carnegie Foundation for the Advancement of Teaching.
+According to the National Science Foundation, USF ranks 46th in the nation for total research expenditures among all U.S. universities, public or private, and 29th in total research expenditures for public universities (2016).

-USF ranks 9th in the nation among public universities and 21st world-wide for granted U.S. patents, ranking among the Top 10 public universities for U.S. patents granted over the past 6 years (2010-2015) according to the Intellectual Property Owners Association and the National Academy of Inventors.
+USF ranks 5th in the nation among public universities and 11th world-wide for granted U.S. patents, ranking among the Top 10 public universities for U.S. patents granted over the past 7 years (2010-2016) according to the Intellectual Property Owners Association and the National Academy of Inventors.
 The university supports economic development and the translation of USF research and technologies to the marketplace, through an active Technology Transfer Office and USF CONNECT, the economic development arm of USF.
-USF's Tampa Bay Technology Incubator is currently home to more than 60 resident and affiliate companies and growing.
-Its current companies have created 168 jobs, received more than $73.2 million in total funding, with $37.1 million in annual sales revenue.
+USF's Tampa Bay Technology Incubator is currently home to more than 70 resident and affiliate companies and growing.
+Its current companies have created 207 jobs and received more than $91 million in total funding.
 It is the only tech business incubator in the region to support bio and life science companies with state-of-the-art wet labs.
 Over 55% of TBTI companies focus on bio & life sciences and nearly 50% are commercializing technologies developed by USF researchers.

-Affiliate partnerships established with Mote Marine Laboratory and the Charles Stark Draper Laboratory have expanded the research and development capacities, student educational opportunities, and economic development impact of USF.
+Affiliate partnerships established with such organizations as Mote Marine Laboratory have expanded the research and development capacities, student educational opportunities, and economic development impact of USF.
 Affiliation agreements with organizations normally provide for collaboration through shared facilities, faculty, and equipment, as well as support for graduate students and internship programs.
 These types of agreements enable the institutions to pool resources, such as laboratory space, and enable compliance committees to stimulate an exchange of ideas.

-From developing sources of clean energy, to enhancing the quality of life for people with disabilities and leading the way on veterans' research and reintegration, USF research, innovation and economic development is focused on creating local, national and global solutions to society's most difficult problems.
+From developing sources of clean energy, to enhancing the quality of life for people with disabilities, and leading the way in translating the discoveries of our researchers into new products, companies and jobs, USF's research, innovation and economic development enterprise is focused on creating local, national and global solutions to society's most difficult problems.